Freedom Through Science - A Guide to Using Art. 11.073 to Attack Convictions Based on Junk Science

 - Thousands of DWI cases potentially at risk as credibility of DWI lab expert questioned

-- Dozens of DWWI cases at risk after Employee fired in League City
+- Dozens of DWI cases at risk after Employee fired in League City

 The big question is what happens when something like this happens, and you don't find out until after you've already been convicted.
 This book is designed to answer that question.

-Texas has been at the forefront of forensic reform, and has the only statute directly specifically at cases where junk science was used to obtain a conviction - Article 11.073 of the Texas Code of Criminal Procedure.
+Texas has been at the forefront of forensic reform and has the only statute directed specifically at cases where junk science was used to obtain a conviction - Article 11.073 of the Texas Code of Criminal Procedure.
 Texas is also one of the few jurisdictions that have recognized a due process violation when false evidence has been used, even if no one knew it was false at the time it was used.
-This book walks you through the process of filing a writ of habeas cases.
+This book walks you through the process of filing a writ of habeas case.

-This book also explains how the process in different situations, looking at a case invovling an infant death, arson and drug testing.
+This book also explains the process in different situations, citing a case involving an infant death, arson, and drug testing.
 There are also chapters on: